-WWE Rumors: Huge Name Backstage For ‘Monday Night Raw’ And Set To Return Tonight
+WWE Rumors: Huge Name Backstage For ‘Monday Night Raw’ Set To Return Tonight

 It’s kind of strange that all of this inter-brand stuff is happening within WWE right now as it’s usually saved for Survivor Series which is still months away.

 All of a sudden, this week’s episode of Monday Night Raw has become very interesting and that is due in large part to the SmackDown Live invasion happening.
-No-one knows what Roman Reigns is going to be doing on the show and now, Daniel Bryan is returning from injury on Raw as well.
+No one knows what Roman Reigns is going to be doing on the show and now, Daniel Bryan is returning from injury on Raw as well.